Kenny Smith's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Kenny Smith.

-Kenny Smith, nicknamed "the Jet", is an American sports commentator and former NBA player.
-He played from 1987 to 1997 for several teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
-Most notably, he secured back-to-back NBA championships with the Houston Rockets.
+Kenny "The Jet" Smith is an American sports commentator and former professional basketball player.
+He played in the NBA from 1987 to 1997 for six teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
+Smith achieved significant success with the Houston Rockets, winning two consecutive NBA championships.
+Following his playing career, Smith transitioned to broadcasting, becoming a well-known sports commentator.

 1983: McDonald's All-American

-In 1983, Kenny Smith was named a McDonald's All-American.
-He then proceeded to play basketball at the University of North Carolina for Dean Smith.
+In 1983, Kenny Smith was named a McDonald's All-American before playing basketball at the University of North Carolina.

 1984: ACC Championship

-From the 1983-84 season, Kenny Smith helped North Carolina win the Atlantic Coast Conference (ACC) regular season conference championships in 1984.
+In 1984, Kenny Smith and North Carolina won the Atlantic Coast Conference (ACC) regular season conference championship.

 1986: FIBA World Championship

-In 1986, Kenny Smith represented the United States in the FIBA World Championship, leading the US to an 87–85 win and the Gold Medal.
+In 1986, Kenny Smith represented the United States in the FIBA World Championship, winning a Gold Medal.

 1987: ACC Championship

-From the 1983-84 season, Kenny Smith helped North Carolina win the Atlantic Coast Conference (ACC) regular season conference championships in 1987.
+In 1987, Kenny Smith and North Carolina won the Atlantic Coast Conference (ACC) regular season conference championship.

-In 1987, Kenny Smith earned consensus first-team All-American honors as a senior in college and was drafted by Sacramento in the first round of the 1987 NBA draft with the sixth overall pick.
-Later that year, Kenny Smith was named to the NBA All-Rookie First Team with the Kings.
+In 1987, Kenny Smith earned consensus first-team All-American honors, was drafted by Sacramento in the first round of the NBA draft, and was named to the NBA All-Rookie First Team.

 1987: Consensus All-American

-In 1987, Kenny Smith was named a Consensus All-American (1st Team) as a senior, averaging 16.9 points, 6.1 assists per game while helping North Carolina to return to the Elite Eight.
+In 1987, as a senior, Kenny Smith was named a Consensus All-American (1st Team), averaging 16.9 points and 6.1 assists per game while helping North Carolina return to the Elite Eight.

 1992: Top Ten in Three-Point Percentage